-Heat-shrinkable plastic film-either irradiated polyethylene, linear low-density polyolefin, or copolymer-must be at least 3/4 mil thick for an easy load up to 5 pounds, and 1-1/4 mil thick for an average load up to 5 pounds.
-When requested, mailers must provide documentation that these types of film are being used for mailing.
+Heat-shrinkable plastic film-either irradiated polyethylene, linear low-density polyolefin, or copolymer-may be used as packaging for mailpieces under the following conditions only:

+- a.
+Film must be at least 3/4 (0.75) mil thick for an easy load up to 5 pounds. - b.
+Film must be at least 1-1/4 (1.25) mil thick for an average load up to 5 pounds. - c.
+Film must be at least 1-1/2 (1.5) mil thick for an average load parcel up to 10 pounds, only when mailers prepare the parcels on 5-digit/scheme, merged 5-digit/scheme, or finer level pallets. - d.
+When requested, mailers must provide written certification that these types of film are being used.